JavaMoose/School_Projects/README.md

     All should be able to search and find movies.
     Use Java to make connections to a MySQL database where the movies and users are stored.

-Web Prog - Final Project
+Web Prog - Final Project.
   In this project, we were given a basic HTML website with all formatting and wireframe already setup.
 From there, we converted the entire website to a PHP design.
 We were given a list of possible modifications that we could do from there to enhance the webpage that was given to us.
 If we did everything on the list, we would get extra points after a certain point.
 I opted to do